-Board certified Plastic Surgeon Dr. Gregory Buford wants the world to start talking about gynecomastia, often referred to as “man boobs.”
+Board certified Plastic Surgeon Gregory A. Buford, MD, FACS, PCEO wants the world to start talking about gynecomastia, often referred to as “man boobs.”
 Instead of perpetuating shame and silence, he wants to shine a light on the condition and let men know they have options.
 We recently sat down with Dr. Buford to discuss this condition and the underlying medical issues that may be causing it.

 What is gynecomastia?

 Dr. Buford: Gynecomastia is the abnormal development of breast tissue in a male.
 We all have breast tissue underneath the nipple and the areola.
 For women, the normal event is that, through puberty, this breast tissue is acted upon by hormones that effectively allow for breast development.